WQNQ: History

-104.3 signed on as WDLF in Old Fort, North Carolina in October, 1991 with a soft adult contemporary format known as "Delightful 104".
+The station signed on in October 1991 as WDLF in Old Fort, North Carolina, with a soft adult contemporary format known as "Delightful 104".
 The studios were actually located in Marion, North Carolina.
-The station was sold to Blue Dolphin Communications in November, 1996.
+The station was sold to Blue Dolphin Communications in November 1996.
 The station made an attempt to move into the Asheville market in 1998 as the format was changed to hot adult contemporary as "Mix 104" under the new call letters of WMXF.
 It was the first hit-oriented pop station since WKSF went country more than a decade earlier, with a format that was essentially "Top 40 without the head-banging rock or rap".
 Artists included Elton John and The Spice Girls.
 Anna "Dawn" Creasman, formerly of WISE, WKSF and WZLS, was one of the DJs.
 When they switched from live DJs to satellite which caused a lot of public disapproval.
 The original company they contracted with was Jones Satellite out of Colorado.
 Another station in the area--WKBC-FM—also carried Jones Hot AC during the day and the overnight, meaning both stations played the same songs and had the same DJs.
 Jones was dropped for this reason, and for not being contemporary enough, and ABC Radio Networks hot AC was added.
 When Mix 104 went to satellite they added the Bob and Sheri morning show from WLNK, which was dropped abruptly by station management, due to public complaints.
 They added Scott and Todd in the Morning from New York City which was not greeted well due to the market.
 In late 1998 the studio was moved from Marion to Asheville soon after the tower was moved from Wildcat Mountain outside of Old Fort to a tower outside of Asheville.
 Because of the mountainous terrain in the Asheville market, the station signal range was still limited.